Oliver1123/FightGame/README.md

      - can attack if distance between unit and enemy is less as range.

-Berserk extends Unit
+Berserk extends Unit.
 Fighter can make double damage but also get a double damage.

-BladeMaster extends Unit
+BladeMaster extends Unit.
 Extra parameter critical strike chance.
 Fighter has a chance to make double strike.

-Blocker extends Unit
+Blocker extends Unit.
 Extra parameter block percents.
 Fighter can block [block percent]% points of damage.

-Knight extends Unit
+Knight extends Unit.
 Extra parameter armor.
-Fighter can block [armor] points of damage
+Fighter can block [armor] points of damage.

-Ninja extends Unit
+Ninja extends Unit.
 Extra parameter evasion chance.
 Fighter has a chance to avoid attack.